usmanovs/Salesforce-Interview-Handbook/questions/admin-questions.md

 <img src="/assets/Record type page layout setting.png">

-On the other hand, as the name suggests, page layouts basically lets you define as to what all elements will be visible on the record.
-With the help of page layouts, you can place Fields, Buttons, Related Lists and many more, as per your convenience.
-You can also control the settings of a field as to what all fields will be visible, which field will be read-only field and what all fields will be required fields.
+On the other hand, as the name suggests, page layouts basically lets you define as to what fields and sections the user can view on the record page.
+With the help of page layouts, you can display Fields, Buttons, Related Lists and many more, as per your business requirements.
+You can also control the settings of a field from the page layout.
+You can set the field to visiblile, read-only, or required (mandatory).
+Page Layouts will be mapped to Profiles.
 There are three ways of assigning page layout:

 1) From record types page